 A Wardrobe Stylist is more like a personal stylist or an Image consultant who helps you curate a personalized wardrobe based on your style choices.
 It also yet includes individualized services to customers in the areas of gift selection and wardrobe consultation, Research and acquiring wardrobes for fashion editorials and advertisements, and creating lookbooks.

-Also called a Commercial stylist, collaborates with styling team on E-Commerce shoots to create images in line with brand identity, also called as catalogs.
+Also called a Commercial stylist, collaborates with the styling team on E-Commerce shoots to create images in line with brand identity, also called catalogs.
 They work closely with photographers and Art directors on concepts for E-commerce creative shoots.

 8. Personal Style